-- 6. Save the cloudera.hiveodbc.ini configuration file. - 7.
+- 5. Save the cloudera.hiveodbc.ini configuration file. - 6.
 Restart your ODBC application to make sure that the new settings take effect.

-The Cloudera ODBC Driver for Apache Hive produces a log file named HiveODBC driver.log at the location you specify using the LogPath key.
+The Cloudera ODBC Driver for Apache Hive produces the following log files at the location you specify using the LogPath key: